BestMat/bestproduct-bestdeveloper/README.md

  This is mandatory.
 When you are developing the product, please change the value to <b>development</b>.
 When you are going to publish the app to Google play store or App store or BestStore or the operating system's defualt store app, change it to "production".

  <h4>react-jsx</h4>
  This is mandatory.
-If your product is using React - The framework for building UI websites by Facebook, or using JSX set this as to <code>true</code>
+If your product is using React - The framework for building UI websites by Facebook, or using JSX set this as to <code>true</code>, and add a property in the packages key as react, babel, and the needed packages for a development build of React.

  <h4>typescript</h4>
  This is mandatory.
 If your product is TypeScript - the strict type language for JavaScript, set this as to <code>true</code>